Note: I use the word “depressive” in this article to refer to anyone suffering from clinical depression, whether it is diagnosed or not.

 We hide because, statistically, every other person that we meet thinks that we are weak, not sick.

-Statistically, many of you reading this probably think that I am weak.
+In other words, half of you probably think that I am weak.

 I Am Not Weak

-I am depressive, but I am not weak.
+I am depressive, yes, but I am not weak.

-Please understand that I am not being arrogant.
+Please understand that I am not being arrogant here.
 Not by a long shot.

 Arrogance is actually uncharacteristic of depressives.
 We put on a good show of normalcy, but underneath, we feel worthless most of the time.

 And yet, here I am, saying that I am not weak.
-This is not a show.
-This is not arrogance.
+This is not arrogance, and it’s not me putting on a show.

 This is me being raw and honest.

 When I say that I’m not weak, it’s because I’ve learned it the hard way.
-The battles that I have fought, and the scars that I have earned, have forced me to acknowledge my own strength.
+The battles that I’ve fought, and the scars that I have earned, have forced me to acknowledge my own strength.

-I hope you don’t miss it because you definitely know people who are depressive.
-And I want you to help them, not hurt them.
+I hope you don’t miss this because you definitely know people who are depressive.
+And I want you to help them.

 Depression is Invisible